stevenpearce2018/couponer/README.md

 # Copyright 2018 Steven Pearce
-<strong> You will need a twilio key, mongodb connection string, and a redis server running locally in order to use this application.</strong>
+<strong> You will need a twilio key, mongodb connection string, and a redis url in order to use this application.</strong>

-<strong> Currently there is an issue with the webpack node modules.
-It runs locally for me fine but will require a bit of debugging the webpack versions to compile if you are making a fresh clone. </strong>
+Check it out at https://whispering-beach-41759.herokuapp.com/Home!

 1) cd Couponer
 2) npm install